puntorigen/deskcloud-mcp/docs/LIMITATIONS.md

 ### Limitation

-Active sessions consume resources (~100-200MB RAM) continuously.
+Active sessions consume resources (~100MB RAM) continuously.
 There is no way to suspend an inactive session and restore it later.

 ### Impact

-- High memory usage with many idle sessions
+- Memory usage scales linearly with active sessions
-- Cannot scale to many concurrent users
+- Cannot "hibernate and resume" a session
-- No "hibernate and resume" capability
+- Sessions are destroyed after TTL expires

-### Future Resolution
+### Future

-CRIU-based checkpointing for session suspension and restoration (not yet implemented).
+CRIU-based checkpointing could enable session snapshots and restoration.

 ---